 Temporarily knocked knees are part of a standard developmental growth stage for most children.
 This usually corrects itself as the child grows.
 Knock knees that persist beyond six years of age, are severe or affect one leg significantly more than the other may be a sign of knock-knee syndrome.

 Most children experience normal angular changes in their legs as they grow.
 Children are typically bowlegged until they begin walking at around 12 to 18 months.
-By about 2 to 3 years of age, their legs have usually begun to angle inward, making them knock-kneed.
-During normal growth phases, the child's legs will straighten out by age 7 to 8.
+By about twp to three years of age, their legs have usually begun to angle inward, making them knock-kneed.
+During normal growth phases, the child's legs will straighten out by age seven to eight.

 Knock knees that remain outside of these normal developmental growth patterns may be caused by disease, infection or other conditions.
 If the angle of the legs from hip to foot falls outside normal patterns, worsens over time, or is present on only one side of the body, this suggests a person has a more serious form of knock knees, and further evaluation by an orthopedic specialist may be necessary.
 Surgery may be needed to treat the condition.